owulveryck/blog/content/post/markov.md

 \\end\{pmatrix\}
 $$

-Let's represent it with GNU-R (see [this blog post](http://www.r-bloggers.com/getting-started-with-markov-chains/) for a very good explanation)
+Let's represent it with GNU-R (see [this blog post](http://www.r-bloggers.com/getting-started-with-markov-chains/) for an introduction of markov reprentation with this software)

 ```R
 > library(expm)